What is ISPS Code?

 Port Facility Security Plan (PFSP)

 A PFSP is a plan developed to ensure the application of measures designed to protect the port facility and ships.
-This includes persons, cargo, cargo transport units and ship’s stores within the port facility from the risks of a security incident.

-The plan indicates the operational and physical security measures the port facility takes on security levels 1, 2 and 3.
+The plan indicates the operational and physical security measures the port facility takes on security levels 1, 2, and 3.

 Port Facility Security Officer (PFSO)

-PFSO is a person designated as responsible for the development, implementation, revision and maintenance of the port facility security plan.
-He also functions as liaison with the ship security officers and company security officers.
+A PFSO is a person designated as responsible for the development, implementation, revision, and maintenance of the port facility security plan.

-The ISPS Code requires ships and port facilities to operate on security levels.
+The ISPS Code requires vessels and port facilities to operate on security levels.
 Contracting Governments normally assign these levels.
-In the United States, they call it MARSEC Levels or Maritime Security Levels.

 Security Level 1: Normal

-In other words, these are the normal, every day security measures.
+In other words, these are the normal, everyday security measures.
 The threat of an unlawful act against a vessel or port is possible, but not likely.

 Security Level 2: Heightened

-On this level, ships and ports implement appropriate additional protective security measures for a period of time as a result of heightened risk of a security incident.
+On this level, ships and ports implement appropriate additional protective security measures for a period of time as a result of a heightened risk of a security incident.

 The risk level indicates that a particular segment of the industry may be in jeopardy, but that no specific target has been identified.